Study infinity ... and beyond

 Here’s one more thing to love about SFA’s natural setting: Since we’re not located in a major urban center, our students enjoy one of the best views of the night sky.
 Our students can also take full advantage of our state-of-the-art planetarium and the largest student observatory in Texas.

-For those who wish to share their enthusiasm for the stars above, we also offer a teaching certification program.
+For those who wish to share their enthusiasm for the stars above, we also offer a teaching certification preparation program.
 To find out how you can earn your teaching certificate after you graduate, contact one of our advisors.